swisstopo/topo-satromo/README.md

 4. You are now ready to use the project!

 For the use on your local machine / DEV
-- PROCESSOR: You need to create a folder "secrets" containing the GEE json according [Google Service Account](https://developers.google.com/earth-engine/guides/service_account) and a private key for the [service account](https://developers.google.com/earth-engine/guides/service_account#create-a-private-key-for-the-service-account)
+- PROCESSOR: You need to create a folder "secrets" containing the GEE json according to your [Google Service Account](https://developers.google.com/earth-engine/guides/service_account) and a private key for the [service account](https://developers.google.com/earth-engine/guides/service_account#create-a-private-key-for-the-service-account)

 For the use with GithubAction / PROD
-You need in addition to run the processor as well:
+In addition, you need to run the processor as well:
 - PUBLISHER: a rclone set up which transfers your data out of GDRIVE to you prefered location

 ## Solution architecture